 LIHI Certificate #55 - Cosgrove Project, Massachusetts

-The MWRA transmission system consists of over 100 miles of tunnels and aqueducts that transports water largely by gravity to points of distribution within the MWRA service area.
+The Massachusetts Water Resources Authority (MWRA) transmission system consists of over 100 miles of tunnels and aqueducts that transports water largely by gravity to points of distribution within the MWRA service area.
 There are three locations within this water transmission system where hydroelectric facilities are located.
-These include: Oakdale at the end of the Quabbin Aqueduct; the Cosgrove Intake to the Cosgrove Aqueduct, and at the Loring Road Covered Storage Facility.
+These include Oakdale (LIHI #57) at the end of the Quabbin Aqueduct; the Cosgrove Intake to the Cosgrove Aqueduct; and the Loring Road Covered Storage Facility (LIHI #56).

 |LIHI Certificate No.||55|